 True lifecycle cost analysis – leading to lower costs and better planning and decision-making, thanks to the introduction of single data management architecture.

 This report made numerous recommendations for improvements so that the Smithsonian could better manage its vehicles, having found that an inefficient and disjointed approach to fleet management was in place

 The need for a change in tactics

-The new Fleet manager immediately recognized the need for an effective fleet information system that would assist the organization in streamlining the management of its fleet operations as well as help it to reduce operating costs.
+The Smithsonian brought in a Fleet Manager, who immediately recognized the need for an effective fleet information system that would assist the organization in streamlining the management of its fleet operations as well as help it to reduce operating costs.

 Putting a solution in place